My Chiro, My Action Plan on Pain

 It is important that Australians understand all their options when it comes to caring for their health and wellbeing.
 The good news is that chiropractic may offer you a drug free alternative to not only help prevent and alleviate pain, but to promote a healthy and fulfilling lifestyle.

-This Spinal Health Week, from 24-30 May 2021, will take a deep dive into the prevalent issue of back pain and its impact on Australians, with the theme ‘Sore Back?
+This Spinal Health Week, from 23-29 May 2022, will take a deep dive into the prevalent issue of neck pain and its impact on Australians, with the theme ‘Sore Neck?
 Consider a Chiro’.

 Find out more about this year’s theme!

 One of the most obvious signs that a chiropractic visit may be needed is if you are experiencing chronic back pain.

 Between looking at screens all day, to mobile phones and even sleeping, our necks are in all kinds of positions day in, day out.

 Every Australian has suffered through a headache of some variety and can be bought on through lifestyle related issues.

 Spinal Health Week

 Join us for Spinal Health Week 2021 (24-30 May) as we ask Australians to Consider a Chiro for their back pain.

 Why Consider a Chiro?

 Chiropractic care is not a one size fits all healthcare option.
 Chiropractors carefully assess each patient individually and tailor their care accordingly.